 - Review and reflect upon all aspects of the services you manage

-- Receive a ‘health check’ and advice on how you can continue to develop the quality of your service
+- Receive a ‘health check’ and suggestions on how you can continue to develop the quality of your service

-- Achieve a certificate and gain use of the QiB logo
+- Achieve a certificate and gain use of the Quality Award logo

-Each practice area is assessed against a series of indicators, which need to be evidenced through documents, policies, and case studies.
-96 indicators must be met to achieve the QiB Award, and a further 29 must be met to achieve QiB Excellence.
+Each practice area is assessed against a series of indicators, which need to be evidenced through documents, policies, interviews and case studies.
+All 61 indicators must be met to achieve the Quality Award, and a further set of 23 indicators must be met to achieve the Excellence accreditation.

-Services have several months to complete the evidencing process, which is undertaken entirely online and are supported throughout by their named assessor.
+Services have 6 months to complete the evidencing process, which is undertaken via both online and site remote visits.
+The whole process will be supported throughout by their named assessor.

 You are eligible if your service...

-- is a member of Befriending Networks and will remain so throughout the three year award period
+- Is a member of Befriending Networks and will remain so throughout the 3 year award period

-Ready to Apply for QiB?
-Information Download and Read: What is QiB?
+Ready to Apply for the Quality Award?
+Information Download and Read: What is the Quality Award?